rnaimehaom/Mol_MassSpectra_MLP/README.md

 <!--
  * @Date: 2021-07-08 17:58:04
  * @LastEditors: yuhhong
- * @LastEditTime: 2021-07-09 14:14:58
+ * @LastEditTime: 2021-07-13 16:21:55
 -->
 # Mass Spectrum Prediction from Molecular Fingerprint

 This is an implementation of mass spectrum prediction from the [Extended Connectivity Fingerprint (ECFP)](https://pubs.acs.org/doi/10.1021/ci100050t) and the [Extended 3-Dimensional Fingerprint (E3FP)](https://pubs.acs.org/doi/abs/10.1021/acs.jmedchem.7b00696) with a simple 5 layers' MLP model.
+The inputs are the SMILES strings of the molecules and the output is the MS2 level mass spectrum of the molecules.

 ## Set up